-Custom workflows based on saved custom tables delivered with the Firepower Management Center.
+Custom workflows based on saved custom tables delivered with the management center.
 You can edit, delete, and copy these workflows.

 Custom Workflows

 Workflows that you create and customize for your specific needs, or that the system generates automatically when you create custom tables.
 You can edit, delete, and copy these workflows.